 Recipe Ingredients

-Pork loin – Your local grocer will pre-package the pork loin up for you, but look for that pinkish-red color with some marbling on the meat.
+Pork loin – Your local grocer will pre-package the pork loin for you, but look for that pinkish-red color with some marbling on the meat.
 The fat adds flavor!

-Apples – Pick a few different varieties of apples to achieve really great flavor.
+Apples – Select a few different varieties of fresh apples to achieve really robust flavor.
 Choose from the sweet and tart list below!
-Then peel, core and chop your apples and then fill a large bowl about half with cool water and squeeze the juice of 1/2 lemon into it.

 The lemon juice will keep the apples from getting brown while prepping for the recipe.